nhsbsa/nhsbsa-digital-playbook/src/data-visualisation/accessibility/design-a11y.md

 - For amounts in millions or billions, format as '£X million' or '£X billion', not written in full
 - Do not use '£0.XX millions' for amounts less than £1 million

-::: details Source
+::: details Source - Content Design Team

-[Content Design Team ][numbers 1]
+Please note: [this link to the Content Design Team page][numbers 1] takes you to an internal NHSBSA site.
+This will be updated once the relevant content is present in this playbook.

 :::

 ## Accessibility of colours
 Please refer to the [Colour Guidance document](../../colour/) for standards on accessible colour use, palettes and appropriate contrasts to use.

 For colour contrast; ensure there is enough of a contrast between the colours used.
 The Web Content Accessibility Guidelines (WCAG) which the UK accessibility legislation aligns to, require a 3 to 1 ratio for graphical elements and 4.5 to 1 ratio for text.
 The [WebAIM Colour Contrast Checker][webaim 1] may help, or [this Colour Contrast Checker][webaim 2].

 It is important to remember that you must not use colour as the only way to communicate something.
 Patterns can be used, but they can be cluttering and harder to see.
 It is always recommended to have an alternative way to gain the same information, for example, by having figures available to the user.

-::: details Source
+::: details Source - WCAG and colour

 [WCAG 2.1 Use of Colour][use of colour]

 :::

 ## Designing charts for accessibility